shoeffner/mthesis/src/state_of_the_art.md

 \ts \Gaze{}                            \ts Face             \ts eyes   \ts MIT

 \endgroup

-The eye tracking implementation [eyeLike](https://github.com/trishume/eyeLike) by Tristan Hume is the most important work for this thesis.
-The implementation uses gradients to detect eye centers [@Timm2011].
-It is not suited to be integrated into other software and can be seen as a reference implementation of the eye center detection algorithm. \Gaze{} implements the same algorithms but provides a more flexible interface.

 [Opengazer](http://inference.org.uk/opengazer) is a software originally developed by Piotr Zieliński which tracks gaze after a few calibration steps